Out-Of-Mind/passgen/README.md

       -l to use lowercase characters
       -s to use special characters
       -u to use uppercase characters
+      -n to use numbers
+      -clip to send password in clipboard

   or you can just enter:
   ```r